-The Trilio Cluster is the Controller of Trilio.
+The Trilio Workloadmgr is the Controller of Trilio.
 It receives all Workload related requests from the users.

 Every task of a backup or restore process is triggered and managed from here.
 This includes the creation of the directory structure and initial metadata files on the Backup Target.

-During a backup process is the Trilio cluster also responsible to gather the metadata about the backed up VMs and networks from the Openstack environment.
-It is sending API calls towards the Openstack endpoints on the configured endpoint type to fetch this information.
-Once the metadata has been received does the Trilio Cluster write it as json files on the Backup Target.
+During a backup process is the Trilio Workloadmgr also responsible for gathering the metadata about the backed-up VMs and networks from the OpenStack environment.
+It sends API calls to the OpenStack endpoints on the configured endpoint type to fetch this information.
+Once the metadata has been received, the Trilio Workloadmgr writes it as JSON files on the Backup Target.

-The Trilio cluster is also sending the Cinder Snapshot command.
+The Trilio Workloadmgr is also sending the Cinder Snapshot command.

-During restore process is the Trilio cluster reading the VM metadata from its Database and is using the metadata to create the Shell for the restore.
-It is sending API calls to the Openstack environment to create the necessary resources.
+During the restore process, the Trilio Workloadmgr reads the VM metadata from its Database and uses the metadata to create the Shell for the restore.
+It sends API calls to the OpenStack environment to create the necessary resources.

 The purpose of the dmapi service is to identify which compute node is responsible for the current backup or restore task.
-To do so is the dmapi service connecting to the nova api database requesting the compute hose of a provided VM.
+To do so, the dmapi service connects to the nova API requesting the compute hose of a provided VM.

-Once the compute host has been identified is the dmapi forwarding the command from the Trilio Cluster to the datamover running on the identified compute host.
+Once the compute host has been identified, the dmapi forwards the command from the Trilio Workloadmgr to the datamover running on the identified compute host.

 The datamover is the Trilio service running on the compute nodes.